What is the Purpose of Meditation?

 Before we start – I am no ‘guru’ nor a spiritual expert.
 I just enjoy Meditation and Yoga and wanted to start a blog from my perspective of trying to create a daily routine that allows me a glimpse of the stillness they can bring.
 I try to link out to as many reputable sources within these posts as I can, some of these external links enable me to earn a commission which helps towards the running of the blog.

-In the recent times, there is a lot of buzz around the word ‘Meditation’.
+In recent times, there is a lot of buzz around the word meditation and mindfulness meditation in particular.
 It seems as if it is used very frequently in this modern world of ours.

 However, many people still remain unaware of its facts and nuances.
 Some of them treat meditation as ‘thinking in a calm state’ and some as purely ‘concentrating on our breaths’.